 Crews moved to Brooklyn in 2012 to help build and open a new recording studio in Prospect Heights called Figure 8 Recording, owned by musician/producer Shahzad Ismaily.
 This space has quickly become a fertile and vibrant hub for musicians from all over the world to meet and work.

 Over his career as a recording and mix engineer, producer, and live sound engineer, he has worked with such artists as tUnE-yArDs, Questlove, Kathleen Hanna, Yoko Ono, Lorde, Woodkid, Nels Cline (Wilco), Cibo Matto, Sean Ono Lennon, Yo La Tengo, Xylouris White, Laurie Anderson, Marc Ribot, Deerhoof, WHY?, Son Lux, Colin Stetson, Mirah, Thao and the Get Down Stay Down, Mike Watt, Erase Errata, Scott Amendola, Jeff Parker (Tortoise), Fred Frith, Ben Goldberg, Trevor Dunn (Mr. Bungle), Greg Cohen (Masada/Tom Waits), Jerome Harris, Kenny Wolleson, Bobby Previte, Susie Ibarra, Meshell Ndegeocello, Andrew Borger (Norah Jones/Tom Waits), and Maria Muldaur.
 As an assistant, he has worked beside awe-inspiring engineers such as Roger Moutenout, Oz Fritz, and Ron St. Germain.

 He has also done sound design and composed music for film, television, and podcasts, and regularly writes articles for Tape Op magazine.
-Crews is a visiting faculty member at Bennington for fall 2017 and spring 2018.
+Crews was a visiting faculty member at Bennington for fall 2017 and returned for spring 2018.